socallinuxexpo/scale-network/pi/README.md

+# Pi

+Currently the pi image is being built in a separate repo: https://github.com/socallinuxexpo/scale-kiosk

-# Pi gold image instructions
+## gold image instructions

 Instructions heavily influenced by https://youtu.be/T9AtKld8USU

-# Create bootable SDCARD:
+### Create bootable SDCARD:

 1. Download the current specified Raspbian image from https://www.raspberrypi.org/downloads/raspbian/
    a.
 As of 2020-02-24 the specified image is `2019-09-26-raspbian-buster-lite.img`

 2. Write to an SD Card using [Etcher](https://www.balena.io/etcher/)

-# Boot and setup system:
+#### Boot and setup system:

 1. Boot up